Google My Business For Doctors: Step by Step

 - Create a targeted email campaign (more on that soon)

 Also, sharing your best reviews wherever you can help promote your online reputation.
 People will realize that you care about your online image, and they’ll feel inclined to take a minute to review your practice.

 Conclusion: Why Use Google My Business For Doctors?

 We dipped into this a little bit already, but think about it.
 Google My Business takes up most of the search engine results page.

 It includes not only your name, but your reviews, hours, phone number, and location.
 Often, users won’t need to look too much further because so much information is presented to them at the get-go.

 Google My Business for doctors can be a huge resource, but only when it’s used right.
 A lot of people just brush it aside, but frankly if you’re not using Google My Business to its potential, a competitor probably is.

-If you follow the steps outlined in this post, you’ll be well on your way to ranking locally in Google with a fully optimized Google My Business listing.
+If you follow the steps outlined in this post, or partner with an experienced healthcare marketing agency, you’ll be well on your way to ranking locally in Google with a fully optimized Google My Business listing.

 Written by Andrew Epprecht

 As the Founder and CEO of Phase 5 Analytics, Andrew leads a team of healthcare marketers and consultants.
 He's been featured in publications like Forbes and Search Engine Watch.
 An entrepreneur at heart, Andrew started his first business in high school.
 While attending Duke University, he further developed his knowledge of online marketing and advertising.
 Today, Andrew uses these skills to help forward-thinking healthcare organizations attract new patients online.